 Live Science places an interest choice at number one: The dentist.
 It’s true that you can feel powerless when you’re in the dentist’s chair.
 Couple this with the pain of certain dental procedures and it’s plain to see why a malevolent dentist is the stuff of horror nightmares.

 Making readers scared creates tension and increases the pace of your story.
 Even so there should be a reason for making readers fearful.
-A terrifying situation should be central to the plot and should be driven by some or other cause (even if the reader can only guess, ultimately, what the precise cause is).

 - Fear of animals (dogs, snakes, sharks, mythical creatures such as the deep sea-dwelling kraken)

 - Fear of flying (film producers combined the previous fear and this other common fear to make the spoof horror movie Snakes on a Plane)

 - The dark – one of the most fundamental fears of the unfamiliar

 - Other people and their often unknown desires or intentions

 - Ugly or disorienting environments

 Think of how common fears can be evoked in your horror fiction.
 Some are more often exploited in horror writing than others.
 A less precise fear (such as the fear of certain spaces) will let you tell the horror story you want with fewer specified must-haves.